DavidBuchanan314/rabbit_r1_boot_notes/README.md

 - Optionally booting into "Fastboot" mode.
 - Optionally booting a "DA" image, loaded over USB.

+# \[In\]secure Boot

+(NOTE: This section is very WIP and may contain inaccurate information.
+I'll try to verify this stuff soon)

+Bootloader lock status is stored in the `seccfg` partition. (i.e. whether Preloader will allow custom `boot` images to boot).

+The format of this data is "SecCfgV4", and you can see the parsing logic implemented in mtkclient [here](https://github.com/bkerler/mtkclient/blob/a789e6ccb5601e931a4f4a1f2c3f36fe59c29a81/mtkclient/Library/Hardware/seccfg.py#L11-L102)

+The configuration data is hashed, and that hash is encrypted using a hardware* crypto engine (`sej`).
+The encrypted hash acts as a signature of sorts.

+*actually whether it's hardware or software seems to depend on version.
+TODO: figure this out for sure.

+As a security control this is ineffective for two reasons:

+1. IIUC, The "kamakiri" exploit allows for key dumping (since it gains code exec in brom context).
+2. IIUC, the DA can be asked nicely to encrypt/decrypt arbitrary data (no exploits needed!!!)

 # Physical Memory Map

 ```